Special Educational Needs and Disabilities - An Overview

 - Specialist teachers for pupils with hearing impairment to advise school staff in the design and implementation of programmes of study that enable pupils with hearing impairment to fully access the curriculum.

 - Specialist teachers for pupils with Autistic Spectrum Disorder to advise school staff in the design and implementation of programmes of study to enable pupils with social communication difficulties to fully access the social life of the school and the curriculum.

 - A specialist teacher to advise schools on appropriate access to information and communication technology for pupils with physical impairment.

 - Access to specialist staff to advise on physical access, moving and handling of pupils and access to the curriculum for pupils with physical impairment and significant medical needs.

 - Access to advice from the Local Authority’s approved centre for access and communication technology for pupils with significant communication difficulties.

 - Support for schools from specialist subject inspectors to advise on access to the curriculum for pupils with SEND.

 - Specialist services for schools, such as the Learning and Behaviour Support Service, the Learner Engagement Service and Educational Psychology Service.

-A small number of children have difficulties which extend over wider areas of the curriculum, are more severe in nature and/or are longer-lived and are deemed to place the child within the designation of SEN. For a small minority of children their difficulties are such that the Local Authority will undertake a statutory assessment of the child’s needs.
+A small number of children have difficulties which extend over wider areas of the curriculum, are more severe in nature and/or are longer-lived and are deemed to place the child within the designation of SEND.
+For a small minority of children their difficulties are such that the Local Authority will undertake a statutory assessment of the child’s needs.

 Further information about these changes is available on the Families Information Service website.